Dataport/possible-x-piveau-ui/README.md

 This property contains a list of services used in piveau-hub-ui.

 ## datasetService
-Service resposible for querying all `Dataset` related data.
+Service resposible for querying all `Dataset` related data

 ## catalogService
-Service resposible for querying all `Catalog` related data.
+Service resposible for querying all `Catalog` related data

 ## uploadService
-Service resposible for uploading data created by the `DataProviderInterface` related data.
+Service resposible for uploading data created by the `DataProviderInterface` related data

 ## gazetteerService
-Service resposible for querying autocomplete data.
+Service resposible for querying autocomplete data

 <br><br>